 2. Drivers must be fully paid up valid membership card holding members of the 750 Motor Club Ltd, be registered for the Championship and hold a valid MSA National B (or higher grade) Race Licence or be a professional driver in possession of a valid Licence (featuring an E.U flag) & medical issued by the ASN of a member country of the European Union (MSA Regulation H26.2.1.)

 3. All necessary documentation must be presented for checking at all rounds when signing-on.

-1.4: REGISTRATION:
+1.4 REGISTRATION

-1. All drivers must register for the championship by returning the Registration Form with the Registration Fee to the Coordinator prior to the Final Closing date for the first round being entered.

-2. The Registration Fee is £130.00 payable to the 750 Motor Club upon registration.
+All competitors must register for the championship by returning the Registration Form with the Registration Fee to the Coordinator prior to the Final Closing date for the first round being entered.
+The Registration Fee is £120 payable upon registration.

-3. Registrations will be accepted from 1st January 2013 until the closing date for the last round of the championship.
-4. Registration numbers will be the permanent Competition number for the Championship.
+3. Registration numbers will be the permanent Competition number for the Championship

-5. If any competitor wishes to change to a different car from the one originally registered for the championship, a completed registration form with registration fee must be sent to the Co-ordinator.
+4. If any competitor wishes to change to a different car from the one originally registered for the championship, a completed registration form with registration fee must be sent to the Co-ordinator.
 If the vehicle is in the same class as the one originally registered then, with the approval of the Co-ordinator, championship points already scored may be transferred.
 If the new vehicle is in a different class, then points will not be transferred.

-1.5: CHAMPIONSHIP ROUNDS:
+1.5 CHAMPIONSHIP ROUNDS

-The RGB CHAMPIONSHIP will be contested over the following rounds
+The RGB CHAMPIONSHIP will be contested over the following rounds: